 Colby has pioneered in presenting college courses by television.
-The first given in 1955 has been followed by four others, reaching a wide audience in Maine, New Hampshire, Vermont, and parts of New York and Canada.
+The first given in 1955 has been followed by seven others, reaching a wide audience in Maine, New Hampshire, Vermont, and parts of New York and Canada.
 The live telecasts originating at WMTW (Mt.
 Washington) are simulcast over WABI-TV (Bangor) and WAGM-TV (Presque Isle).

 In addition, courses for special groups are sponsored as the need arises.
 Examples of such are classes preparing insurance men for C.L.U. and C.P.C.U. examinations, and workshop courses for teachers, which provided special training for remedial work in reading and speech.

-A significant addition to the summer program of 1958 is the Colby Institute for Science, made possible by a grant from the National Science Foundation.
+A significant addition to the summer program in 1958 was the Colby Institute for Science, made possible by a grant from the National Science Foundation.
+Another grant made possible an expanded Institute in 1959.